 The GTX 1080 TI may very well be the new Titan of the GPU industry, at least when it comes to speed.

 Since its release, benchmarks have begun to confirm the claims made with the card.
-Consensus is that the 1080 TI has roughly 40% increased performance from the 1080, and performs similarly to the Titan X Pascal.
+The consensus is that the 1080 TI roughly has a 40% increase in performance from the 1080, and performs similarly to the Titan X Pascal.